 - Export-controlled research

 Institutional Information and related IT Resources whose unauthorized disclosure or modification could result in significant fines, penalties, regulatory action, or civil or criminal violations.
 Statutory, regulatory and contract obligations are major drivers for this risk level.
-Other drivers include, but are not limited to, the risk of significant harm or impairment to UC students, patients, research subjects, employees, guests/program participants, UC reputation, the overall operation of the Location or essential services.
+Other drivers include, but are not limited to, the risk of significant harm or impairment to UC students, patients, research subjects, employees, guests/program participants, UC reputation, or the overall operation of the Location or essential services.
+This classification level also includes lower risk items that, when combined, represent increased risk.

 - Credit card information